nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Proposed Solution**

-Set `unmark` for multiple videos to catch when any of the videos specified have already been marked as unwatched, and alert thte user with a similar error message to its counterparts.
+Set `unmark` for multiple videos to catch when any of the videos specified have already been marked as unwatched, and alert the user with a similar error message to its counterparts.

 This implementation would allow for users to better realise what their commands are doing, especially if they are in a different context that does not allow them to visualise the effect of their commands.